WalletConnect/walletconnect-docs/docs/advanced/migration-from-v1.x/dapps/dapps.md

 Note:

-- For a version specific upgrade, refer to the [official migration guide](https://docs.family.co/connectkit/migration-guide#migration-guide) by Family.
+- For a version specific upgrade, refer to the [official migration guide](https://docs.family.co/connectkit/migration-guide#migration-guide) from Family.
 - When customizing your configuration for advanced usage, it is important to include the `projectId` within your `WalletConnectConnector` object.
-You can learn more about it [here](https://wagmi.sh/react/connectors/walletConnect#projectid)
+You can learn more about it [here](https://wagmi.sh/react/connectors/walletConnect#projectid).
 - Make sure you have compatible versions of ethers and viem.
 Check your project's dependencies to ensure compatibility with ConnectKit.

 For a comprehensive example, refer to the provided sample code: